Written by

 Like brick and timber, natural stone is an enduringly traditional material.
 Traditional designs crafted from stone conjure images of ancient castles in England or coastal homes in Italy.

-Stone veneer is popular in New Zealand due to its beauty and longevity.
-It makes a huge design statement for a home that is nothing short of inspirational.
+Stone veneer is also popular in New Zealand which many often turn to to capture the aesthetics without the financial and construction challenges.
+It too can make a huge design statement for a home that is nothing short of inspirational.

 When it comes to types of cladding, you might not consider stucco as your prime pick.
 After all, didn't it disappear with the 80s and 90s?